Canton Museum of Art (Ohio): Museum overview

 CMA offers 12 to 15 exhibitions throughout the year.
 In this rotation, the main exhibition is often accompanied by two smaller exhibitions of regional artists and a presentation of works from the permanent collection developed around a theme.
 Permanent Collection exhibitions might contain works by significant American, European and regional artists.

 Once a year gallery space is devoted to art by high school students in Canton and Stark County.
 The high school shows are juried and financial scholarships are awarded for both college and CMA art classes.

 Affiliate groups have two fund-raisers annually that are intended as social events for the community.
-The “Antiques in Canton” Show & Sale has a nationally known guest curator, and “Christkindl Markt” is a juried arts and craft show bringing over 100 craftsmen from around the country.
+The “Antiques in Canton” Show & Sale has a nationally known guest curator, and “Christkindl Market” is a juried arts and craft show bringing over 100 craftsmen from around the country.

 The Museum’s Education Department provides the public with studio art classes and workshops.
-Educational Outreach programs take the museum off-site to libraries, parochial schools, area public schools, five inner city schools and a special school for students with behavioral disorders.
+Educational Outreach programs take the museum off-site to libraries, parochial schools, area public schools, five inner-city schools and a special school for students with behavioral disorders.
 Docent-led school tours are available for current exhibitions and art experience days allow students to participate in hands-on projects.

 For over 20 years, the Canton City school district has offered special Humanities courses to its students at the Museum.
-And Kent State University, Stark Campus schedules its ceramic classes in our Pot Shop.
+And Kent State University, Stark Campus schedules its ceramic classes in the museum's Pot Shop.
 The CMA is a regular meeting place for a number of community and civic organizations such as the Rotary, the Canton Garden Club, and Prime Time, a seniors group affiliated with a local hospital.